-Load/Exertion relationship is another crucial concept for understanding strength training.
-From Load/Max Reps table we know the maximum number of reps that can be performed using different loads.
+A load/Exertion relationship is another crucial concept for understanding strength training.
+From the Load/Max Reps table we know the maximum number of reps that can be performed using different loads.
 This of course represents maximal exertion.
-What we want to do next is to quantify relationship between load, number of reps and exertion level (expressed as reps left in the tank).
+What we want to do next is to quantify the relationship between load, number of reps, and exertion level (expressed as reps left in the tank).

 Even if you see two tables, this is only one table organized in two ways for easier utilization.
-For example, if one plans using 75% of 1RM but is not certain what number of reps should be performed for a given exertion level, table on the left can give him answer.
-On the flip side, if one plans doing 5 reps per set, but it is not certain what % of 1RM to use for a given exertion level, table on the right can give him the answer.
+For example, if one plans using 75% of 1RM but is not certain what number of reps should be performed for a given exertion level, the table on the left can give him an answer.
+On the flip side, if one plans to do 5 reps per set, but it is not certain what % of 1RM to use for a given exertion level, the table on the right can give him the answer.

-The Load/Exertion table represent crucial concept for understanding different variations and progressions (or set and rep schemes) we are going to cover.
+The Load/Exertion table represents a crucial concept for understanding different variations and progressions (or set and rep schemes) we are going to cover.